top of page

-Registration currently open for FALL 2023
+Registration now open for Fall 2024

 The Universal Gateway is a deceptively brief sutra that is as complex as the better known Heart Sutra.
 This sutra is a series of short poems recited by the Buddha that describe entry into different samādhis (‘meditative absorptions’) by observing various characteristics of reality, such as sights, sounds, scents, flavors, etc., to the very characteristics of being and non-being.
 The poems weave together multiple elements of Mahāyana Buddhism: cosmology, samādhi, as well as the teaching of Emptiness, which is the underlying theme of the poems.
 The course is a deep dive into this contemplative and beautiful sutra full of big ideas, presented as a thousand-petalled lotus flower made of the seven treasures.

-Meditation Workshop: Acts of remembering
+Meditation Workshop: Acts of remembering - 4-week course

 Smṛti is one of the earliest terms used in Buddhism for meditation.
 In the modern world it is commonly translated as ‘mindfulness’, however it is helpful to know that the word smṛti indicates something like ‘remembering’ or ‘recalling’, and is traditionally contrasted with the more receptive act of śruti, ‘hearing’.
 There are many ways to understand how the act of remembrance relates to Buddhist meditation and other aspects of psycho-physical practice.